LafeLabs/PostCapitalistIndustry/universities.md

 * Academia: it was here before capitalism and it will be here after

+IP is key to how bad it is, academia after the re-occupation of the campus all property will be banned from campus.

 ### But they're really useful to us